 3. Work on your executive presence

 This doesn’t mean you have to talk like a CEO or VP—but it does mean that you need to carry yourself in a manner that is consistent with the higher-level people in your company.
 Demonstrate your leadership fit and influence within the organization.

 How do you establish executive presence?
 Model one or more senior leaders in your company.
 Observe and study their ways.
 Schedule some time to meet with them, share ideas, and demonstrate that you’re an emerging leader.

 4. Excel in your current role

-No organization is 100% meritocracy.
-However, stellar performance will help in getting you noticed.
-Reach out for help on projects if you need it.
-And make sure you and your team get credit for all your hard work.
-This will also help in establishing your credibility and influence in the organization.
+No organization is a 100-percent meritocracy; however, stellar performance will get you noticed.
+Reach out for help on projects if you need it, and make sure you and your team get credit for all your hard work.
+This also helps establish your credibility and influence.

-No matter how well connected you are, your boss still has a lot of control over you.
-He/she will be writing your reviews and recommending you on future projects.
-Technically your boss is the one person who can promote you.
-So you need to make yourself indispensable by helping them look good by executing on projects successfully.
+No matter how well-connected you are, your boss still has a lot of control over you.
+They will be writing your reviews and recommending you for future projects.
+When you help your boss look good, they reward you in kind.
+Be the employee they can always count on for excellent work.